 PSA represents an assumed rate of prepayment each month relative to the then outstanding principal balance of the Mortgage Loans to which the model is applied.
 A prepayment assumption of 100% PSA assumes prepayment of the then aggregate outstanding principal balances of the Mortgage Loans in the month following their origination at an annual rate of 0.2% and an additional 0.2% in each month after that (for example, at an annual rate of 0.4% in the second month) until the thirtieth month.
 Beginning in the thirtieth month, and in each month after that until all of the Mortgage Loans are paid in full, 100% PSA assumes that the rate of prepayment remains constant at 6% per annum.
-A prepayment assumption of 0% PSA assumes no prepayments, and a prepayment assumption of 200% PSA assumes prepayment rates equal to the product of 2.0 and the 100% PSA assumed prepayment rates.
+A prepayment rates equal to the product of 2.0 and the 100% PSA assumed prepayment rates.
 PSA does not purport to be a historical description of prepayment experience or a prediction of the anticipated rate of prepayment of any of the Mortgage Loans.